 Pierce the dried limes with a fork before adding them to the pot.

-- If you like to have sour grapes in your Dizi, make sure you reduce the amount of dried limes and lime juice.
+- If you like to have sour grapes in your Dizi, make sure you reduce the number of dried limes and lime juice.
 Otherwise, your food may taste more sour than desired.

 - If you heat the tomato paste with one tablespoon of oil for a few minutes in a frying pan before adding, it’ll give the stew a better color and flavor.